 You bought your lemon tree for a tasty zing in your morning tea, or maybe you dreamed of fresh, homemade lemonade, but now it’s hardly holding up its end of the bargain.
 When your lemon tree refuses to bloom and instead just defiantly grows nothing but endless leaves, you don’t have to feel helpless.
 There are often reasons for a lemon tree not blooming; let’s explore those in this article.

 As with all fruiting plants, there’s usually a reason that a lemon tree won’t bloom.
 This can be any of a range of problems, from how it’s growing to where it’s growing or even what it’s been fed.
 Here are the most common causes and some solutions to non-flowering lemon trees:

 Plant age.
 Many varieties of fruit trees have to mature completely before they begin to fruit.
 That means that in many cases, getting lemon trees to bloom requires nothing but the patience to nurture them until they’re three or four years old.

 Incorrect watering.
-Water is key to solving the issue of no flowers on lemon tree in many cases.
-Both over watering and under watering produce the same result – seeking the middle ground is where bloom success lies.
-Only water lemons when the top four inches of soil are completely dry, then water them thoroughly.
+Water is key to solving the issue of no flowers on lemon trees in many cases.
+Both overwatering and underwatering produce the same result– seeking the middle ground is where bloom success lies.
+Only water lemons when the top four inches (10 cm.) of soil are completely dry, then water them thoroughly.
 Never leave an indoor lemon plant sitting in a saucer of standing water.

 Over fertilization.
 Many plants, including lemons, will put too much effort into producing new, green leaves if they’re given too much fertilizer, especially nitrogen.
 If you’ve been fertilizing your lemon often, back off to just once a month and see if blooms appear.
 Phosphorus or bone meal can also help.